mathisgerdes/flutter-webview-tests/README.md

-# Test 2
+# Test 3
-Tests: local (jaguar) server.
+Tests: Serving local, static files.

 ## Expected
-The app should show simply the text {"message": "hello"}.
+The app should now show a gray background with the word "Hello".

 ## On Failure
-Without closing the app (i.e. only put it into the background), leave it and open a web browser.
-In it try opening `localhost:8420/exampleJson`.
+Try re-installing the app.
+Maybe the assets added in this step were not properly synchronized.

-If this also does not show the expected text, the jaguar server must not work properly.
+If this fails, the problem likely lies with the serving of local, static files.